Risks of Travelling

 - Health risk.
 Usually we’re only aware of our health when it deteriorates, and health issues away from home are more challenging since you are alone out of your comfort zone.
 Firstly, before traveling (especially if you’re going to developing countries) visit your doctor, ask about your destination’s specific health risks and get some emergency medicine for common scenarios.
 Developing countries often lack quality medications or circulate counterfeited medicine you don’t want to use.
-Also, getting travel insurance will cover your treatment financially until you get to your country.
+Also, getting travel insurance (We recommend WorldNomads for as a reliable global company for this service) will cover your treatment financially until you get to your country.
 It’s inexpensive and worth the trouble, but be sure to read the small print to see that it covers most scenarios.
 When problems start, and if your health deteriorates, get some info about the best hospitals and clinics where you are.
 Some hospitals countries can be of poor quality, so if you are covered with travel insurance, it’s always worth choosing the best place.

 - Transportation.
 Using transportation exposes us to the risk of accidents, especially in developing countries.
 If you’re in a place with heightened risk (Peru, for an example, is known to have many deadly bus accidents), I recommend spending a bit more on a good bus company or airline.
 When the ride is long and risky, I try to sit in the middle of the bus on an aisle seat in the right side since those seats are proven to be the safest in case of an accident.
 Additionally, using motorcycles is a notorious risk; try to avoid them in places that have a lot of traffic.